-The Symbology Control provides members to display the contents of server style files, style files, and custom symbology.
-The control displays the contents on one symbology style class at any one time (for example, marker symbols or color ramps) and provides members to select, remove and preview individual symbols.
+■ The Symbology Control provides access to the contents of style files and custom symbology.
+The control displays the contents of one symbology style class at any one time (for example, marker symbols or color ramps) and allows the selection, removal and preview of individual symbols.
 Selected symbols can be used to update part of an application, such as a layer's renderer, an element's symbol, or cartographic marginalia such as scale bars and north arrows.